Gagniuc/World-smallest-js-chart-v1.0/README.md

 This js implementation may be the smallest useful chart to date (to my knowledge)!
 World smallest chart plots only positive values, namely it takes values from zero up to an upper bound.

+The projects in this repository show a series of js charts.
+Both of these types use the HTML5 canvas object.
+It provides a normal linear plot and probably shows the shortest source code for a chart made in javascript.These native Charts in Javascript, were published in the supplementary materials of the book entitled Algorithms in Bioinformatics: Theory and Implementation.

 Function call:
 ```
 Chart(signal, '#ff0000', 'y');